 Survey introduction examples

-Generally speaking, there are different channels in which you can deploy an online survey.
+Generally speaking, there are different channels through which you can deploy an online survey.
 Those channels include email invitations, text messages, websites, etc. Take those channels under consideration when creating an introduction.

 If you are sending out email invitations to surveys, then the body of the email message is where your introduction should be.